 Public Relations Manager

-Prior to joining Indiana Sports Corp, Williams served as the Director of Championships and Communications for the Horizon League.
+Prior to joining Indiana Sports Corp, Kramer served as the Director of Championships and Communications for the Horizon League.
 At the Horizon League, she served as the Championship Tournament Director for men’s soccer, men’s and women’s swimming and diving, and men’s and women’s tennis while serving as the primary and manager of Communications for men’s soccer, women’s basketball, men’s and women’s cross country and softball.

-Williams began her career as an Indiana Sports Corp intern where she supported media relations and on-site media ops for several Indiana Sports Corp events.
+Kramer began her career as an Indiana Sports Corp intern where she supported media relations and on-site media ops for several Indiana Sports Corp events.

 Caleb Kolby joined the Indiana Sports Corp staff in a full-time role as the Events Coordinator in June, 2015.
 Kolby's main focus at Indiana Sports Corp is event operations.

 Kolby was previously employed with USA Football in the membership department where he helped over 300 youth football organizations enroll and implement the Heads up Football program.
-Before that he interned with the Indiana Sports Corp in the business development department and helped with the ISC Coporate Challenge event.
+Before that he interned with the Indiana Sports Corp in the business development department and helped with the ISC Corporate Challenge event.

 Kolby graduated in 2014 from Marian University with a degree in Business Management, and a Spanish minor, concentrating in Business Creation and Development.
 At Marian University, Kolby played soccer all four years, being named captain and a NAIA Daktronics Academic All American his junior and senior year.